 The last big preparation races for the Tour de France, Critérium du Dauphiné and Tour de Suisse, were won by Geraint Thomas and Richie Porte.
 Thomas will be on domestique duty for his team leader Froome, while Porte seems to be ready for his first Tour de France title.
 He finished the Tour de Suisse more than a minute clear of Jakob Fuglsang and Nairo Quintana.

 Other major contenders in terms of GC are Nairo Quintana, Romain Bardet, Tom Dumoulin, Mikel Landa, Adam Yates, Rigoberto Uran and Jakob Fuglsang.
 Former ski-jumper Primoz Roglic is a serious dark horse as he won the Tour of the Basque Country, Tour de Romandie and Tour of Slovenia.
 These are races of almost merely one week though.
 His best performance in a Grand Tour is 38th – in last year’s Tour de France.
 You can also take a look at the actual Tour de France betting odds as given by 888sport.

-Tour de France 2018: Route maps, and more
+Tour de France 2018: Route maps, height profiles, and more

 Click on the images to zoom.

 Stage 10: Plateau des Glières

 Stage 12: Alpe d'Huez

 Videos final 5 K